The following text is an abridged and edited transcript of the above video.

 - Prepare an application.
 Generally, an application will have three components — forms, fees, and a detailed engineering evaluation.

 - Submit the application to the SCAQMD.

 - Answer any questions the engineer may have related to the documents or the permit application you submitted.

 - Receive your permit in the mail.

 Still need help?
-Contact us and we’ll guide you through the AQMD permitting process.
+Contact us and we’ll guide you through the SCAQMD permitting process.